mariusz-schimke/GiGraph/README.md

 </p>

 *In the example, groups of elements are embedded in subgraphs only to control the order they are visualized (for clarity).
-In one case, a subgraph is used as an example of setting style locally, for a group of elements.*
+One of the subgraphs, however, is actually meaningful, and is used as an example of setting style for a custom group of elements.*

 ```c#